chamster24/Crostini-Killer/README.md

 A killer for linux (designed for Crostini) apps

 To install:
-run in terminal the following `curl -sSL "https://raw.githubusercontent.com/chamster24/Crostini-Killer/main/installer.sh" | bash`
+run in terminal the following `bash <(curl -sSL "https://raw.githubusercontent.com/chamster24/Crostini-Killer/main/fetch.sh")`